Oiboaboa/IMIncremental-fish/README.md

 # IMIncremental-fish
 auto fisher
-well good luck installing ask chat-gpt
+well good luck installing ask chat-gpt if u dont understend want i wrote or its still not working after

 install studio code install python(easier if u use microsoft store for some reason)